Selling an Inherited House in Georgia: Year's Support, Probate & Tax Guide

 Key Takeaways

-- No Georgia estate tax: Georgia has no state estate tax or inheritance tax.
-The only estate tax heirs typically face is federal, which applies only to estates above $13.99M (2025 exemption).
+• No Georgia estate tax: Georgia has no state estate tax or inheritance tax.
+The only estate tax heirs typically face is federal, which applies only to estates above $15 million under the 2026 exemption (IRS, 2026).

-This guide walks through how Georgia's probate process actually works, the state's unique "year's support" rule (which exists in almost no other state), the federal stepped-up basis that usually eliminates capital gains tax, the carrying costs that quietly drain the estate every month, and your three realistic options for selling.
-Propcash is not a law firm — for probate-specific questions, consult a Georgia-licensed attorney.
+This guide walks through how Georgia's probate process actually works, the state's unique "year's support" rule (which exists in almost no other state), the federal stepped-up basis that usually eliminates capital gains tax, the carrying costs that drain the estate every month, and your three realistic options for selling.
+Propcash is not a law firm.
+For probate-specific questions, consult a Georgia-licensed attorney.
 But the information here will make those conversations more productive.

 How Georgia's Probate Process Works